 - The effect produced by changes in interest rates on the Bank's financial performance and economic value is analyzed as follows: - Assessment of interest rate risk from the income perspective analysis of the effect of changes in interest rates on net interest income and other income and expense items related to interest rates in the short term; - Assessment of interest rate risk from the economic value perspective analysis of the effect of changes in interest rates on the Bank's economic value in the long term.
-The term economic value denotes the present value of net future cash flows, which is determined by discounting future cash flows by the current market interest rate. - The Bank establishes the current interest rate risk level as well as identifies situations when the Bank's exposure to interest rate risk is or may be excessively large. - All significant interest rate risks associated with assets, liabilities and memorandum items - repricing risk, yield curve risk, basis risk, and optionality risk - are assessed.
+The term economic value denotes the present value of net future cash flows, which is determined by discounting future cash flows by the current market interest rate. - The Bank establishes the current interest rate risk level as well as identifies situations when the Bank's exposure to interest rate risk is or may be excessively large. - All significant interest rate risks associated with assets, liabilities and memorandum items repricing risk, yield curve risk, basis risk, and optionality risk are assessed.

 Interest rate risk is assessed and managed by gap analysis and the duration analysis and using simulation approaches.

 Simulation approaches demonstrate potential changes in the Bank's economic value.
-The changes in economic value are assessed by interest rate changes at +/- 200 basis points, as well as sudden and unexpected changes in interest rates in any of the six stress scenarios, set out in European Banking Authority Guideline EBA/GL/2018/02 of 19 July 2018 "Guidelines on the management of interest rate risk arising from non-trading book activities".
+According to the regulations of the Financial and Capital Market Commission No. 190 "Regulatory regulations for interest rate risk management, calculation of reduction of the economic value and preparation of interest rate risk term structure report" the changes in economic value are assessed by interest rate changes at +/- 200 basis points, as well as sudden and unexpected changes in interest rates in any of the six stress scenarios, set out in European Banking Authority Guideline EBA/GL/2018/02 of 19 July 2018 "Guidelines on the management of interest rate risk arising from non-trading book activities".

 The Bank also determines the effect of interest rate risk on the Bank's profit or loss and the Bank's own funds based on the parallel increase in interest rates by 1 per cent (or 100 basis points) and assuming that interest rates change in the mid-year.
+The impact on the Bank's own funds is assessed taking into account possible changes in the Bank's portfolio of financial assets available for sale.